 It is important for banks in this next batch of countries to get talking to their NCAs as soon as possible, if they haven’t done so already.

-The final EBA guidelines around the exemption process were only release in December 2018.
+The final EBA guidelines around the exemption process were only released in December 2018.
 The regulators fully understand that nobody can have a production-ready solution in three months, so they are taking a pragmatic approach to the exemption application process.
 This is why it is worth maintaining and active, open discussion with regulators about the process, and to see what options are available.
 Regulators want to see that banks can demonstrate clear roadmaps and a concerted effort towards compliance.

 Failing to plan….

 The Access to Accounts criteria for PSD2 have unfortunately missed an opportunity to create a standardised landscape.
-Banks who operate in more than one country may need to apply for a fallback exemption more than once, depending on the corporate structure, (how many legal entities across the region and how many access interfaces implemented) with different local criteria and dates to factor in to their approach.
+Banks who operate in more than one country may need to apply for a fallback exemption more than once, depending on the corporate structure, (how many legal entities across the region and how many access interfaces implemented) with different local criteria and dates to factor into their approach.
 For banks with legal entities established in multiple European countries, the process can become quite a challenging piece of work.

 But it’s not just about deadlines, the processes also differ across countries.
 For example, in the UK, the exemption process is fairly straightforward and well-assisted, so there isn’t too much research to be done.
 In France, however, there are a number of additional hoops for banks to jump through, including the requirement to facilitate a full cyber audit carried out by an ANSSI-certified provider prior application for the exemption as well as several additional requirements.